 With these safeguards in place, and by practicing app-centered development, the many parts that make up your applications stay organized and easily managed.
 If you begin to see issues with certain resources not appearing correctly for your end users, be sure they are associated with all the apps they are used within.

-The Apps list screen is accessed by clicking Apps in the Nintex Apps UI navbar.
+In the Nintex Apps navigation bar, click Apps to open the Apps list screen.
 This screen displays all apps configured in the current Nintex Apps environment, with ordering and search options for navigating existing apps.
 From here you can create new apps, as well as configure or delete existing ones.

 Create an app